Skip to main content

 • Within 60 days after receiving a criminal history report that discloses a felony conviction, notify the Michigan Department of Education (MDE).

-Job applicants shall:
+Job applicants must:

 • Provide written authorization for current and former employers to disclose employment information and records.